FrankKesel/xilinx_tools/kria/development_tips/kria_cross_compilation.md

 * If you want to debug your code, you must do a _remote_ debug on the target system.
 This can also be done in VS Code with the settings given in the following.
 We will use a _gdbserver_ on the target which will run the executable and we will connect to the server from the _gdb client_ in VS Code.
 * Install gdbserver on target: `sudo apt install gdbserver`
 * Install gdb multiarch on host: `sudo apt install gdb-multiarch`
-* In the VSCode project folder add a debug configuration file `.vscode/launch.json` with the following content:
+* In the VSCode project folder on the host computer add a debug configuration file `.vscode/launch.json` with the following content:
 	* `"program"`: The executable built in the previous step
 	* `"miDebuggerServerAddress"`: This is the IP address and port of the target where you start the gdbserver
 ```